 View a sample appraisal

 Most of the people involved are very familiar to most people.
 The real estate broker can be the most common face of the transaction.
-The bank, credit union, or mortgage company provides the financial capital necessary to fund the transaction.
+The bank, credit union, or mortgage company typically provides the financial capital necessary to fund the transaction.
 The title company ensures that all aspects of the transaction are completed and that a clear title passes from the seller to the buyer.

 So who makes sure the value of the property is in line with the amount being paid?
 There are too many people exposed in the real estate process to let such a transaction proceed without ensuring that the value of the property is commensurate with the amount being paid.

 This is where the appraisal comes in.
-An appraisal is an unbiased estimate of what a buyer might expect to pay - or a seller receive - for a parcel of real estate, where both buyer and seller are well informed parties and the property has been typically marketed for an adequate amount of time.
+An appraisal is an unbiased estimate of what a buyer might expect to pay - or a seller receive - for a parcel of real estate, where both the buyer and seller are well informed parties and the property has been typically marketed for an adequate amount of time.
 To be a well informed party, many people turn to a certified, professional appraiser to provide them with the most accurate estimate of the true market value of their property.

 The Appraisal Inspection